CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     ##### last change 2023-12-22 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "Can I use `pedigrees` term in `BFF`?"

+    A priori, you can, but the term `pedigrees` is excluded by default via [configuration file](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/share/conf/config.yaml).
+Pedigrees are often case-related, so the information is not relevant for comparison to other cases.
+Additionally, it contains deeply nested data structures.
+If you want to include it, please modify the default configuration file and use it with the `--config <your-config-file>` option.

+    ##### last change 2024-09-27 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ??? faq "How does `Pheno-Ranker` treat empty and missing values?"

     `Pheno-Ranker` uses categorical variables to define the [binary_digit_vector](algorithm.md).
 Any key that contains an empty value such as `null`, `{}`, or `[]` is discarded.
 We also deliberately discard keys with missing values (namely `NA` and `NaN`).
 On the other hand, any other string such as `Unknown` or `No` is accepted as values and will be incorporated as a category.
 Thus, if you want missing values to be included as a category, we recommend replacing them with another string (e.g., `Unknown`).